1. What is a Large Language Model?

 This requires:

-• You to ask questions as accurately as possible—the clearer the question, the smarter it appears;
+- You to ask questions as accurately as possible; the clearer the question, the smarter it appears;

-3. How to Use It Effectively?
+3. How Can We Use It Effectively?

 But if you tell it:

-• Your background, resources, and interests;
+- Your background, resources, interests;

-• The opportunities and concerns you see;
+- The opportunities and concerns you see;

 Then its response will be closer to your real needs and easier to judge for reliability.